jensjepsen/growing-neural-cellular-automata/frontend/src/md/intro.md

 * TODO: Rotation

 ### Cellular automata
 In it's simplest form, a Cellular Automaton is a discrete model of cells, that reside on a discrete grid, where each point on the grid corresponds to a cell.
-Each cell has an internal state, that is iteratively updated, by the application of an update function that takes as input the current state of the cell and it's immediate neighbours, to produce the next state of each cell.
+Each cell has an internal state, that is iteratively updated, by the application of an update function that takes as input the current state of the cell and it's immediate neighbors, to produce the next state of each cell.

-Depending on the update function of the cell, and the initial conditions, vastly different behaviours of the overall system, i.e. the total grid of cells, will emerge over time.
+Depending on the update function of the cell, and the initial conditions, vastly different behaviors of the overall system, i.e. the total grid of cells, will emerge over time.
 We can think about the update function as the genotype of the cell, and the resulting state of the cell as the phenotype of the cell, or it's particular expression, given it's environment.
 Following this analogy, we can think of the state of the system, as the phenotype of a multicellular organism.

 We can use CA's to model physical phenomena, such as diffusion of particles.
-In that case, we know the behaviour of each  cell (or particle), but not the resultant emergent behaviour of the entire system, and we can write the rules by hand.
+In that case, we know the behavior of each  cell (or particle), but not the resultant emergent behavior of the entire system, and we can write the rules by hand.
-But what if we the converse is the case: We know the final state of the system, but not the rules (the update function) that govern the individual cells?
+But what if the converse is the case: We know the final state of the system, but not the rules (the update function) that govern the individual cells?
 That's the question the authors answer in the original article, and what leads us to the next topic.

 To allow the algorithm to learn the update function using gradient descent, or the like, we can use differentiable programming.
 Differentiable programming is a programming paradigm where we substitute parts of our program by parameterized differentiable functions.
 Since the parts are differentiable, we can use gradient descent to find parameters that make our program minimize (or maximize) some differentiable loss function.